trevordevore/levure/README.md

 This stack file must be located directly alongside the `app.yml` file.
 The stack must be named `app` in memory.
 It has the following handlers for handling framework messages:

+- `PreloadApplication`: Perform any operations that need to happen before your application files are loaded into memory.
 - `InitializeApplication`: Initialize your application.
 Framework has loaded at this point.
 - `OpenApplication`: Open your application window.
 - `PreShutdownApplication`: Sent before the application shuts down.
 Perform any cleanup.